Address

-Higher education in Montenegro may be provided by the universities and other higher education institutions, which are licensed and accredited in accordance with the Law on Higher Education.
+Higher education in Montenegro is obtained at universities and other institutions of higher education, which are licensed and accredited in accordance with the Law on Higher Education (hereafter: the Law).

-A university or some other institution is founded as a public or private institution and has the capacity of a legal person acquired after being entered into an adequate register.
+A university or other institution is established as a public or private institution and has the status of a legal entity, which it acquires by being registered in the appropriate register.

 -